Peripheral tolerance

 In immunology, peripheral tolerance is the second branch of immunological tolerance, after central tolerance.
-It takes place in the immune periphery (after T and B cells egress from primary lymphoid organs).
+It takes place in lymph nodes and tissues other than the thymus and bone marrow (after T and B cells egress from primary lymphoid organs).
 Its main purpose is to ensure that self-reactive T and B cells which escaped central tolerance do not cause autoimmune disease.
-Peripheral tolerance prevents immune response to harmless food antigens and allergens, too.
+Peripheral tolerance can also serve a purpose in preventing an immune response to harmless food antigens and allergens.
+Mary E. Brunkow, Fred Ramsdell, and Shimon Sakaguchi were awarded the Nobel Prize in Physiology or Medicine in 2025 "for their discoveries concerning peripheral immune tolerance."

-Deletion of self-reactive T cells in the thymus is only 60-70% efficient, and naive T cell repertoire contains a significant portion of low-avidity self-reactive T cells.
+Self-reactive cells are subject to clonal deletion or clonal diversion.
+Both processes of peripheral tolerance control the presence and production of self-reactive immune cells.
+Deletion of self-reactive T cells in the thymus is only 60–70% efficient, and naive T cell repertoire contains a significant portion of low-avidity self-reactive T cells.
 These cells can trigger an autoimmune response, and there are several mechanisms of peripheral tolerance to prevent their activation.
-Antigen-specific mechanisms of peripheral tolerance include persistent of T cell in quiescence, ignorance of antigen and direct inactivation of effector T cells by either clonal deletion, conversion to regulatory T cells (Tregs) or induction of anergy.
+Antigen-specific mechanisms of peripheral tolerance include persistence of T cell in quiescence, ignorance of antigen and direct inactivation of effector T cells by either clonal deletion, conversion to regulatory T cells (Tregs) or induction of anergy.
 Tregs, which are also generated during thymic T cell development, further suppress the effector functions of conventional lymphocytes in the periphery.
 Dendritic cells (DCs) participate in the negative selection of autoreactive T cells in the thymus, but they also mediate peripheral immune tolerance through several mechanisms.

 Dependence of a particular antigen on either central or peripheral tolerance is determined by its abundance in the organism.
-B cell peripheral tolerance is much less studied and is largely mediated by B cell dependence on T cell help.
+B cells have a lower probability that they will express cell surface markers to pose the threat of causing an autoimmune attack.
+Peripheral tolerance of B cells is largely mediated by B cell dependence on T cell help; however, B cell peripheral tolerance is much less studied.

 Cells mediating peripheral tolerance

 Regulatory T cells

-Tregs are the central mediators of immune suppression and they play a key role in maintaining peripheral tolerance.
+Tregs are the central mediators of immune suppression, and they play a key role in maintaining peripheral tolerance.
 The master regulator of Treg phenotype and function is Foxp3.
 Natural Tregs (nTregs) are generated in the thymus during the negative selection.
-TCR of nTregs shows a high affinity for self-peptides, Induced Tregs (iTreg) develop from conventional naive helper T cells after antigen recognition in presence of TGF-β and IL-2. iTregs are enriched in the gut to establish tolerance to commensal microbiota and harmless food antigens.
-Regardless of their origin, once present Tregs use several different mechanisms to suppress autoimmune reactions.
-These include depletion of IL-2 from the environment, secretion of anti-inflammatory cytokines IL-10, TGF-β and IL-35 and induction of apoptosis of effector cells.
-CTLA-4 is a surface molecule present on Tregs which can prevent CD28 mediated costimulation of T cells after TCR antigen recognition.
+TCR of nTregs shows a high affinity for self-peptides.
+Induced Tregs (iTreg) develop from conventional naive helper T cells after antigen recognition in presence of TGF-β and IL-2. iTregs are enriched in the gut to establish tolerance to commensal microbiota and harmless food antigens.
+Regardless of their origin, once present, Tregs use several different mechanisms to suppress autoimmune reactions.
+These include depletion of IL-2 from the environment, secretion of anti-inflammatory cytokines IL-10, TGF-β and IL-35, and induction of apoptosis of effector cells.
+CTLA-4 is a surface molecule present on Tregs which can prevent CD28-mediated co-stimulation of T cells after TCR antigen recognition.